Kiwix JS Windows

 Full-text search

-Some versions of this app (PWA and Electron, but not UWP) support full-text search if your ZIM has a full-text index.
+Some versions of this app (PWA and Electron-based) support full-text search if your ZIM has a full-text index.
 The API panel in Configuration will tell you whether the loaded ZIM and app support full-text search.
 A full-text search will be launched automatically after the title search if the latter didn't return the maximum number of results you have set in Configuration (default is 30).
+Users of iOS will need to be on iOS 15+ for full-text search to work (if you are on an earlier version, we recommend you disable use of libzim WASM/ASM in Expert settings -> Troubleshooting and development).

 Full-text results are displayed after any matching title search results.
 Full-text search results can be considerably slower than title search with very large ZIM archives.
 If you see the search result you want, you can click on it without having to wait for the full-text results.

-If you are using the PWA on Android, please note that full-text search is disabled by default because file access on most Android versions is far too slow.
-If you want to try anyway, open the 'Troubleshooting and development' section in Configuration and select 'WASM' from the dropdown next to 'Force use of libzim W/ASM'.
-This may be OK with small ZIM archives, but don't be surprised if you have to wait 60-90 seconds just for full-text search to become available.
-With large ZIMs, you could have to wait several minutes, if it loads at all.
-Returning full-text search results can also be very slow on Android.
+If you are using the PWA on Android, please note that full-text search is only enabled by default for archives in the Origin Private File System.
+This is because conventional file access on most Android versions is far too slow, but it is much faster in the OPFS.
+If you want to enable it in all cases, open the 'Troubleshooting and development' section in Configuration and select 'WASM' from the dropdown next to 'Force use of libzim W/ASM'.

 Link handling, dynamic content and image download